Something to Give Each Other: Background

-Music
+Composition

 Something to Give Each Other is primarily a pop album.
 It consists of both up and down-tempo songs, with the album's overall tempo notably slowing down after its opening track, "Rush".
 Nick Levine of NME observed that, after "Rush", "the album is mostly midtempo, though with a slightly warmer, gauzier sonic palette than Sivan’s previous albums".
 In his review of the album, Rolling Stone's Tim Chan described Something to Give Each Other as a pop record on which the singer draws from synth-pop, house, and "Nineties-esque club cuts", while Lauren Dehollogne of Clash described it as electropop.
 According to Megan McEnery of Her Campus, the album has more prominent influences of house and R&B than Sivan's prior work.
 Lyrically, the album explores themes such as sensuality, love, and loss.
 Thematically, Sivan said Something to Give Each Other is about "pop music being able to bring people together", with its title referring to "community built off a common experience of dance music, partying, fashion, humor, and all of these things that I love so much about my life and about my friends".

 Sivan has promoted the album as "a celebration of sex, dance, sweat, community, queerness, love and friendship".
 Variety's Steven J. Horowitz said the album is "equally about grief and being unable to let go of the pain of a relationship’s end" as it is about "sex, relationships and community", identifying "human connection" as its central theme.
 The singer identified pop divas such as Janet Jackson, Christina Aguilera, and Britney Spears as primary sources of inspiration for the album.

-Artwork
+Cover artwork

 The album cover features Sivan smiling with his head between a friend's legs.
 Sivan stated that he wanted to smile for the album cover but did not smile throughout the day of the photoshoot because he felt awkward smiling and did not want his smile to look fake.
 The shot for the album cover captured when Sivan's friend kneeled down and tickled Sivan's ribs, which provoked a genuine smile.

 Due to the cover's suggestive nature, countries such as Saudi Arabia and Indonesia, as well as countries in Eastern Europe, replaced it with the single artwork for "Rush" instead, which features a close-up of Sivan.